Drifter-Supremo/new-freya/memory-bank/systemPatterns.md

 # System Patterns: Freya Backend

-> **Database Testing Policy**: All database operations and tests must be run against a PostgreSQL database.
-SQLite is not supported due to the use of PostgreSQL-specific features such as:
+> **Database Testing Policy**: All database operations and tests are run against Firebase/Firestore.
+The application follows the simplified approach and uses the existing production Firestore database.
+No PostgreSQL or SQL-based testing is required.
-> - Full-text search (`TSVECTOR/TSQUERY`)
-> - JSONB data type and operations
-> - Advanced indexing features
-> - Specific SQL functions and syntax
->
-> Test configurations must connect to a PostgreSQL database instance that matches the production database version.

 ## System Architecture

 - Modular FastAPI structure: entrypoint (`main.py`) is minimal and only wires together routers, error handlers, and config; all configuration and error handling is in `core/`, all API endpoints are in `api/routes/`.
 No file should exceed 300-400 lines; everything is organized for maintainability.
-- Health (`/health`) and db-health (`/db-health`) endpoints for application and database monitoring.
+- Health (`/health`) endpoint for application monitoring.
-- Connection pooling for PostgreSQL using SQLAlchemy's QueuePool.
-- Alembic is used for schema versioning and migrations, with an alembic_version table in the DB to track schema state.
-- All schema changes are made via versioned migration scripts, decoupling model changes from app runtime.

-- Database initialization script for automated table creation.
-- Dedicated endpoint for live database connection testing.
+- Firebase/Firestore as the primary data store (no PostgreSQL).
+- No database migrations needed - using existing Firestore schema.
-- Stateless REST API using FastAPI (Python).
+- Simple, stateless REST API using FastAPI (Python).
-- PostgreSQL as the primary data store, replacing Firebase.
 - Three-tier memory architecture:
-  1. User Facts
+  1. User Facts (stored in Firestore)
-  2. Recent History
+  2. Recent History (retrieved from Firestore)
-  3. Topic Memory
+  3. Topic Memory (queried from Firestore)
 - Memory context assembly engine injects relevant memory into each API call.
 - Event-driven communication with frontend via custom browser events.
+- Server-Sent Events (SSE) for real-time communication.

 ## Key Technical Decisions

 - Use FastAPI for high performance and async support.
-- SQLModel or SQLAlchemy for ORM and migrations (with Alembic).
+- Firebase Admin SDK for Firestore operations.
 - Structured logging and validation for all endpoints.
-- Full-text search enabled in PostgreSQL for topic retrieval.
+- Native Firestore querying for topic retrieval.
-- Migration tooling for Firestore → PostgreSQL data transfer.
+- No migration needed - using existing Firestore database.
+- Follow simplified approach - avoid unnecessary complexity.

 ## Design Patterns

-- **Repository Query Pattern**: Dedicated repository for efficient user/topic/fact/message retrieval using SQLAlchemy joins and eager loading.
-All datetime fields use timezone-aware UTC datetimes for future compatibility.
+- **Service Pattern**: Firebase services handle all Firestore operations.
+Memory services aggregate data from multiple collections.
 - **Service Layer**: Business logic and memory context assembly are handled in dedicated service classes.
   - `TopicExtractor` service for extracting and scoring topics from messages
   - `TopicTaggingService` for managing topic persistence and message-topic associations